 Ick, right?
-Its preservative powers when added to a brine are, however, amazing.
+However, its preservative powers when added to a brine are amazing.

 As meat sits in a nitrate-rich brine, certain salt-friendly bacteria will transform nitrates into nitrites (a similar molecule with only two oxygen molecules attached instead of three).
 These nitrites then not only destroy the very bacteria that created them, they also that provide flavor advantages to meat.

 One problem is that this transformation from nitrates to nitrites by bacteria is not easily predictable, meaning that it's difficult to gauge exactly how well a specific concentration of saltpeter will work in a brine.
 These days, synthesized nitrites are readily available, and so saltpeter is only rarely used in meat preservation.
 Sodium nitrite is what you'll find in so-called "pink salt," a mixture of sodium chloride (table salt) and sodium nitrite which is dyed pink in order for you to easily distinguish it from regular salt (you don't want to accidentally ingest too much sodium nitrite).

 So how to nitrites work to preserve meat?
 First off, they are flavorful.
 They are what give hams and corned beef their characteristic tang.
 It also inhibits the growth of the few types of bacteria that are tolerant of salty environments.
 Finally, it helps preserve color.